yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

 ### 4.7 Distances with Object Detection
-Since now we have the bounding box coordinates and the depth map for each frame, we can use two pieces of data and extract the depth of each obstacle.
-We can the center of an obstacle by indexing the depth map using the center of the bounding boxes.
+Since now we have the **bounding box coordinates** and the **depth map** for each frame, we can use two pieces of data and extract the depth of each obstacle.

+    We get the distance of an obstacle by indexing the depth map using the center of the bounding boxes.

 ```python
 def calculate_distance(bbox_coordinates, frame, depth_map, disparity_map, show_output=True):